Taurus Raging Bull: Design

-The Raging Bull is a revolver manufactured by the Brazilian Taurus International firearm company.

-In its larger calibers it is marketed as a hunter's sidearm because it is a potent weapon with plenty of stopping power.
+In order to highlight the strength and power of the revolver, the line was originally named "Raging Bull", as both a reference to the legendary boxer Jake LaMotta, but also a reference to the Taurus constellation, the company's namesake.
+The Raging line is marketed as a hunter's sidearm because it is a potent weapon with plenty of stopping power.
 The .454 Casull cartridge has been used to hunt animals as large as Cape Buffalo.